 At the tour's concert in Washington, DC, Korean War veterans in their eighties wept when the Little Angels sang "Arirang" and "God Bless America."
-In Copenhagen, Denmark, Princess Elisabeth joined some 30 veterans of the war effort to watch the performance.
+In Copenhagen, Denmark, Princess Benedikte joined some 300 veterans of the war effort to watch the performance.

-In 2016, also, the Little Angels were welcomed by Nepalese students and citizens upon their arrival in Kathmandu.
-They performed brilliantly at the inauguration of the International Association of Parliamentarians for Peace.
+After a warm welcome by Nepalese students and citizens upon the arrival in Kathmandu, the Little Angels performed brilliantly at the inauguration of the International Association of Parliamentarians for Peace, an event that took place in 2016.
 The Nepalese were deeply moved by the concert held at the presidential palace as well as in other performance halls, and their media gave the Little Angels high praise: "The Little Angels are representatives who are answering God's call; they are guardian angels, spreading peace worldwide."

 August 11, 2019: Dedication of the Hyojeong International Cultural Center, HJ Cheonwon, South Korea hardened hearts and dispel war and conflict.
 People often think that politics moves the world, but that is not the case.
 It is culture and art that move the world.
-It is affection, not reason, that touches people in their innermost being.
+It is emotion, not reason, that touches people in their innermost being.
 When hearts become receptive, ideologies and political regimes can change.